-LED strip lights are numerous little individual lights which come on a strip, they are very versatile; it can be installed in areas where conventional lighting cannot.
+LED strip lights are numerous little individual lights that come on a strip, they are very versatile; they can be installed in areas where conventional lighting cannot.
 You can place them under the lower cabinets to illuminate the path for additional mood and safety lighting at night, or in pantries to help you easily spot ingredients.

 5. Kitchen Island

 If your kitchen already has great ceiling lights, your island is where you can get very creative and find styles and colors that complement your kitchen style, a decorative fixture can change the feel of the room.
 If you are going for a high-end upscale look, then you may consider adding a chandelier for a better source of ambiance light or a pendant with shade to focus the light on what’s beneath the lamp.
 Most of the time this area has a multipurpose task like washing the dishes, prepping, cooking, and serving meals so that is where you want to add additional support lighting.